-Opening in Fall 2021, University Housing and Online & Transfer Services are pleased to offer an exciting living opportunity for our transfer students.
+Opening in Fall 2021, University Housing and Transfer Admissions & Engagement are pleased to offer an exciting living opportunity for our transfer students.
 In Mountain Laurel Hall, you will be surrounded by other transfer students from a range of institutions around the country who will live and experience their new environment together through expanded programming.
 The hall will house 20% continuing transfer students (to provide guidance, advice, and mentorship) and 80% new transfer students.

 In order to be part of this great experience: